Shruti Naik: Career and research

-Naik's research on skin stem cells was the first to identify how the skin remembers injuries and exposure to irritants, showing that the long-lived epithelial stem cells in the skin encode a memory of inflammatory stimuli.
-Repeated exposure can change the genetic landscape of stem cells, making them quicker to respond when they next encounter an attack.
-This response can be beneficial, such as allowing for faster healing of wounds, or they can be damaging, such as allowing for inflammatory skin diseases such as psoriasis.
-Naik continues this work to understand how all the different cell types in a complex tissue may experience and remember inflammation and if such memories can be manipulated to promote health.
+Naik's research on skin stem cells identified how the skin 'remembers' injuries and exposure to irritants, finding that the long-lived epithelial stem cells in the skin encode a 'memory' or retain molecular changes associated with prior inflammatory stimuli.
+Repeated exposure can change the genetic landscape of stem cells, accelerating their response to subsequent inflammatory stimuli.
+This response can be beneficial, allowing for faster healing of wounds, or can be damaging and exacerbate inflammatory skin diseases such as psoriasis.
+Naik's group also uncovered how such memory of skin disease can influence long-lived blood stem cells.
+Naik continues this work to investigate how different cell types in complex tissues retain this molecular 'memory' of past inflammation and how these changes influence health and disease.